 Is Coaching right for our family?

-Do you have least one child in the house under the age of 16 and at least one adult looking to explore employment or education opportunities?
+Do you have least one child in the house under the age of 18 (or 18 and still in high school) and at least one adult looking to achieve goals in employment, education, housing, health, or childcare?

 Call today to see if you are financially eligible for this free program.
 If you are receiving TANF, LiHEAP, or have children in Head Start, you automatically qualify!